 Mobile phone use while driving is not only distracting but also drastically reduces reaction time, putting you, your passengers and other road users at risk.

 But what exactly are the mobile phone driving laws in the UK, are hands-free devices allowed and what changes have recently been made to the law?
-Our handy guide answers all these questions and more.
+Car lease specialist, Nationwide Vehicle Contracts, answers all these questions and more this handy guide.

 This guide covers: